margaretmf/margaretmf.github.io/poetry.md

 ## War ##
 A war fights within.
-I feel I want, and desire xyz, but I know it's not what I really want.
+I feel I want, and desire something, but I know it's not what I really want.
 People argue back at me, and I am tempted to combat, but I seek ways to write patiently.
 End the strife within and chose to see the beauty in the world.
 Drop the bloodshed, drop the conflict, seriously drop it.